EdgeApp/edge-core-js/docs/key-formats.md

 interface PrivateStorageKey {
   dataKey: string // A 256-bit base64 encoded integer
   syncKey: string // A 160-bit base64 encoded integer
+  imported?: boolean
 }
 ```

 The `syncKey` uniquely identifies the wallet's Git repository on the Edge server, and the `dataKey` is the AES-256 encryption key for the data in that repository.

+The `imported` field should be `true` for keys that the user imported, and `false` for keys that the app generated randomly.
+The `imported` field is optional, and if it is missing, the keys were created before the app began recording this information.

 ## wallet:bitcoin